Speed camera signs pilot in school zones and roadworks

 Schools are busy areas, with lots of children—who do not always understand the danger of roads and vehicles.
 Children can be unpredictable around roads and flashing school zone signs actively remind drivers of the presence of children and the lower speed limit.

-Working next to a major highway or road, only metres away from fast moving vehicles, is dangerous work.
-Road workers may be above, below or beside the road outside of your field of vision.
+Working next to a major highway or road, only metres away from live traffic, is dangerous work.
+Roadworkers may be above, below or beside the road outside of your field of vision.

-A change in road conditions can increase hazards for all road users and reducing the speed limit in the area helps reduce the risk of crashes.
+A change in road conditions can increase hazards for all road users and reducing the speed limit in the area helps reduce the risk of crashes and serious injuries.
 This can include:

 - construction vehicles manoeuvring in or out of the site